Financial-Times/ft-origami/docs/developer-guide/build-service.md

 To find the header:

 1. Type 'head' in the filter bar on the registry homepage
 2. The list below the filter bar should start to change to show only components with 'head' in their name.
-At time of writing this tutorial, `o-ft-header` was the only one that matched 'head'.
+At time of writing this tutorial, `o-header` was the only one that matched 'head'.
-3. Either click on the o-ft-header component or, if it's the top one in the list, just press enter.
+3. Either click on the o-header component or, if it's the top one in the list, just press enter.

 Now, you'll be looking at a demo of the header that you want.
 Find the demo you like best ('Branded' is often a good choice) by ticking and unticking the demo names on the right of the registry page.
 When you have it, look below the demo to find the HTML.